-The Company does not provide deferred taxes on unremitted earnings of foreign subsidiaries since it intends to indefinitely reinvest either currently or some time in the foreseeable future.
-Unrecognized provisions for taxes on undistributed earnings of foreign subsidiaries, are not material to the Company's consolidated financial position or results of operations.
+We do not provide deferred taxes on unremitted earnings of foreign subsidiaries since we intend to indefinitely reinvest either currently or some time in the foreseeable future.
+Unrecognized provisions for taxes on undistributed earnings of foreign subsidiaries, which are considered indefinitely reinvested, are not material to our consolidated financial position or results of operations.

-The Company is continuously subject to examination by the IRS, as well as various state and foreign jurisdictions.
-The IRS and other taxing authorities may challenge certain deductions and credits reported by the Company on its income tax returns.
-For years prior to 2008 and in accordance with SFAS No. 5, "Accounting for Contingencies," the Company established reserves for tax contingencies that reflect its best estimate of the deductions or tax credits that it may be unable to sustain, or that are probable to be conceded as part of a broader tax settlement.
-The Company accrued interest and penalties on underpayment of tax obligations and these costs are classified in the income tax provision.
-Differences between the reserves for tax contingencies and the amounts ultimately owed by the
+We are continuously subject to examination by the IRS, as well as various state and foreign jurisdictions.
+The IRS and other taxing authorities may challenge certain deductions and credits reported by us on our income tax returns.
+For years prior to fiscal 2008 and in accordance with SFAS No. 5, "Accounting for Contingencies," we established reserves for tax contingencies that reflected our best estimate of the deductions or tax credits that we may be unable to sustain, or that were probable to be conceded as part of a broader tax settlement.